-In this section, we demonstrate how open quantum systems can be analysed using the TCG framework in the system+bath framework.
 Our derivation proceeds in two stages.
+First we obtain the TCG quantum Liouvillian for \emph{all} the system and bath degrees of freedom in the form of a perturbative expansion in the system-bath coupling strengths.
+At the second stage, we derive an EQME for the reduced system by tracing out degrees of freedom whose dynamics evolve at time scales significantly outside the bandwidth of one's measurement channel.
+This two-step approach to quantum systems with infinite degrees of freedom avoids imposing an a priori partitioning of system degrees of freedom.
+Instead, it relates different identification schemes to distinct limits of the full TCG master equation, enabling accurate treatment of non-Markovian dynamics.

-First we obtain the coarse-grained full system+bath Hamiltonian.
-At the second stage, we derive a Quantum Master Equation that is of the Lindblad form, the derivation building on mathematical justification of the approximations allowing the integration out of the bath for the coarse-grained system+bath Hamiltonian.
-This derivation should be distinguished from derivations that take as starting point a phenomenological Lindblad QME and than coarse-graining it~\cite{MPT_II, Hanai_McDonald_Clerk}.
-In this way, we justify the Markov approximation through a comparison between the coarse-graining time scale $\tau$ and the correlation time $\tau_{B}$ of the bath two-point function, which allows one to assess its validity through experimentally controllable parameters.
-Not surprisingly, the resulting effective quantum master equation for the system is in general dependent on the coarse-graining time scale $\tau$, which is a general feature that has been suggested by other analyses in the literature \cite{Cohen_Tannoudji_1986, Cohen_Tannoudji_1998, Cresser2017}, and may only be ignored when $\tau$ is limited to certain ranges in comparison with the various time scales of the system.
+As we will show in this section and the corresponding Supplementary Materials, the TCG framework generalizes the effective master equation approach to open quantum systems beyond the Caldeira-Leggett regime as informed by the interactions at the microscopic level.
+These generalizations are particularly important in low-temperature scenarios, where fast internal dynamics of the system take place around or below the thermal relaxation time scales of the baths.
+In particular, the TCG-based framework should be distinguished from effective theories which take a phenomenological Lindblad QME as the starting point and time-average it afterwards~\cite{MPT_II, Hanai_McDonald_Clerk}.
+This is because in the TCG approach to open quantum systems, the time-coarse graining process and thereby the measurement channel and its bandwidth play a central role in the justification of Markov and secular approximations involved in establishing the Lindblad QME in the first place.
+Not surprisingly, the resulting effective quantum master equation for the system depends on the coarse-graining time scale $\tau$ in general, which is a feature that has been suggested by other analyses in the literature \cite{Cohen_Tannoudji_1986, Cohen_Tannoudji_1998, Cresser2017}, and may only be ignored when $\tau$ is limited to certain ranges in comparison with the various time scales of the system.